-This MG Duff magnesium bolt-on hull or rudder anode is for use in salt water conditions is designed to help guard against corrosion of underwater gear such as propellers, shafts and rudders which are vital to the vessel and are expensive items to replace; the failure of a propeller or rudder could have disastrous consequences.
+This MG Duff zinc bolt-on hull or rudder anode is for use in saltwater conditions is designed to help guard against corrosion of underwater gear such as propellers, shafts and rudders which are vital to the vessel and are expensive items to replace; the failure of a propeller or rudder could have disastrous consequences.

 The hull or rudder anodes has two fixing holes and comes complete with nuts, washers and backing gasket.